 Chris Rutland’s work is in turbulence, combustion and sprays, with primary application areas being internal combustion engines, emissions control, and fuel efficiency.
-This work uses advanced computational fluid dynamics, large eddy simulations (LES) and system-level modeling.
-Professor Rutland’s research program is part of the Engine Research Center, within which there are many collaborations with other modeling and experimental projects.
+This work uses advanced computational fluid dynamics, large eddy simulation (LES) and system-level modeling.
+His research program is part of the Engine Research Center, within which there are many collaborations with other modeling and experimental projects.

 - Computational fluid dynamics

-- Turbulence, combustion, and spray modeling for IC engines
+- Turbulence, combustion, and spray modeling for internal combustion (IC) engines

 - Turbulent reacting flows